WINTER PARK

 Reuvain Bacal

-Reuvain brings precision, and a kind of direct challenge that doesn’t let you off the hook.
-He helps men see how they’re actually showing up under pressure — and shift it, in real-time.
+Reuvain is something of a consciousness mechanic.
+He brings precision and a kind of direct challenge that doesn’t let you off the hook — helping men see how they’re actually showing up under pressure, and shift it, in real-time.

 The details.